-For musicians and other performers the Alexander Technique is an essential practical method for learning life-long skills that help fulfill your potential and practise more effectively.
+For musicians and other performers, the Alexander Technique is an essential practical method for learning life-long skills that help fulfil your potential and practise more effectively.
 It can help relieve the effects of stress, deal with unnecessary tension, develop high level co-ordination and enjoy more bodily comfort, generally.

 We all develop habits that make us heavier and more awkward.
 Over time these habits adversely affect breathing, posture, attitude and comfort.
 Alexander lessons help to promote a natural lengthening and coordinated expansion of the entire body structure; the postural reflexes are activated and we achieve full free height and expansion.
 Movement is then more natural, and made with appropriate effort.
 Most importantly, we can learn to trust ourselves in stressful situations and achieve more reliability in skilled movement.

-All Music Faculty students (with the exception of BMus year 1 who have timetabled group classes with John Crawford) can apply for a bursary of free Alexander Technique lessons.
-The bursary consists of 6 x 30 minute sessions.
-Places are on a first come first served basis.
+All Faculty of Music students (with the exception of BMus year 1 who have timetabled group classes) can apply for a bursary of free Alexander Technique lessons.
+The bursary consists of 6 x 30-minute sessions.
+Places are on a first-come, first-served basis.
 If all bursary sessions are filled, you will be put on the waiting list and contacted when a space becomes available.
 These lessons are held on a weekly basis during term time in room 2:22 of the West Wing, King Charles Court.

 - Trinity Laban Students on a Music or Musical Theatre course